moolamarket/moola-fix/test/README.md

 ./install.sh
 ```

-Then you need to launch node in the parent directory with:
+Then you need to launch node with (should be restarted every 5 minutes and between tests):

 ```
 ./fork.sh